-Changes in capital expenditures were mostly attributable to decreases related to the Orlando and Tampa radio stations, and transmitters and antennas in various markets as significant investments had been made in the prior year.
+Changes in capital expenditures were mostly attributable to decreases related to the Orlando and Tampa radio stations, and transmitters, antennas, studio and technical equipment, computers and software in various markets as significant investments had been made in the prior year.

-Net Cash Flows Provided by (Used In) Operating Activities
+Net Cash Flows Provided By (Used In) Operating Activities

-Changes in our net cash flows from operating activities were primarily the result of a decrease in net loss and a decrease in working capital.
+Changes in our net cash flows from operating activities were primarily the result of our decrease in operating income and a decrease in working capital.

-Net Cash Flows Provided by (Used In) Investing Activities
+Net Cash Flows Used In Investing Activities